buntine/p-prime-prime/CONTENT.md

 > > [ - ] < < [ - > > + < < ]
 ```

 Well, I don't know about you, but I'm sold.
-I emplore you to keep trying other Brainfuck programs but, considering the two models of computation are now the same, it's my hypothesis that they will all be instruction-for-instruction identical.
+I implore you to keep trying other Brainfuck programs but, considering the two models of computation are now the same, it's my hypothesis that they will all be instruction-for-instruction identical.

 One final note - you'll notice that we've skipped on the I/O instructions that exist in most dialects of Brainfuck.
 This is because the theoretical nature of P″ means that practical things like input and output would serve no purpose - we are only interested in the effect of the instructions upon the machine state (memory cells).
 But if you were to build a P″ interpreter - and I encourage you to do so - then you could implement I/O exactly as Brainfuck does.